Go Green One tree

 There are many different visualization types in Power BI using which you can present data in a visually appealing and easy-to-interpret manner.

-Power BI Visualizations: List Of Power BI Visuals
+Power BI Visualizations: List of Power BI Visuals

 Let’s explore each with the graphical example from the official Microsoft website.